Alexnll/Special-stuff/README.md

 5. Apple_logo_design.pde - draw apple logo design in Processing.
 Should be used with
 6. newsh.sh - touch new .sh file with some operation
 7. tf_trial.py - something about tensorflow, already out of date
+8. simple_rnn.py - simply implementation of rnn based on numpy